Ah, kid free! The rare liberty afforded parents when not one child, but both children have been dropped off for birthday sleepovers. Glory be.

 As I waited for my order to be filled, I took in the view to the southwest which opens up over the little valley of Chicopee Brook and takes in a ridge line in distant Palmer.

+Perched in a copse of trees, a little house worthy of a children's fairy tale nested about 10 feel above the ground.
 Near the painstakingly manicured koi pond an amusing little replica of a Hobbit hole sparked an image of Bilbo Baggins sitting in his pantry enjoying a frothy mug.

 Meanwhile, Rohan and another Tree House employee had begun jamming with Suzanne which provided a rollicking show for the folks waiting patiently for their precious refills.